elelagk/Netflix-Data-Analysis/README.md

 ## Overview
 This project was developed for the **Data Mining Techniques** course at the National and Kapodistrian University of Athens.

-It explores and visualizes Netflix data and implements a **content-based recommendation system** using Python and Jupyter Notebook.
+It explores and visualizes Netflix data and implements a **content-based recommendation system** using Netflix & IMDb data.

 ---